Manan-Khanna05/JARVIS-NOVA/README.md

 ### Module Commands

-Each module in JARVIS-MARK5 has its own set of commands.
+Each module in JARVIS-NOVA has its own set of commands.
 For example, to use the Perplexica search engine, you can simply input a natural language query, and the module will return relevant results.

 ---